Oxybenzone: Sweden

+Thailand

+Thailand has prohibited sunscreens containing chemicals harmful to corals, including oxybenzone, in all its marine national parks.
+This decision was driven by evidence highlighting the detrimental effects of certain sunscreen ingredients on coral larvae, reproduction, and inducing reef bleaching.
+Violators face fines up to 100,000 baht (£2,100), although enforcement methods remain unspecified.

 United States

-In 2021 the U.S. Food and Drug Administration, U.S. FDA, changed their classification of Oxybenzone and do not recognize it as GRASE, Generally Recognised As Safe and Effective.
-The FDA only allows oxybenzone in OTC sunscreen products up to 6%.
+In 2021 the U.S. FDA changed their classification of oxybenzone and no longer regard it as GRASE (Generally Recognised As Safe and Effective) due to the lack of safety data to support the classification.

-The Hawaii State Legislature has legislated oxybenzone as illegal for use in sunscreens and personal care products since 2021 due to its environmental effects, such as mortality in developing coral, coral bleaching, genetic damage to coral and other marine organisms.
+The Hawaii State Legislature has legislated oxybenzone as illegal for use in sunscreens and personal care products since 2021 due to its environmental effects, such as mortality in developing coral, coral bleaching, genetic damage to coral, and other marine organisms.

 Key West has also banned the sale of sunscreens that contain the ingredients oxybenzone (and octinoxate).
 The ban was to be effective as of January 1, 2021.
 However, this legislation was superseded by the Florida State Legislature by Senate Bill 172, which prohibits local governments from regulating over-the-counter proprietary drugs and cosmetics (such as sunscreen containing oxybenzone and octinoxate).
 The statute became effective July 1, 2020.

-The City of Miami Beach, Florida voted against a ban of oxybenzone, with commissioners citing public health concerns and lack of clarity on scientific evidence supporting such a ban.

-Oxybenzone is listed on California's Proposition 65 chemicals that are known to cause cancer and / or reproductive toxicity.